09.18.2025Articles

 Market Significance

 Amylases constitute approximately 25% of the global enzyme market, making them among the most important biological catalysts in industrial applications today.
+This market dominance reflects their versatility and essential role across multiple industries.

 Key Principles of Amylases